Watch a session

-Stream the active session line-by-line from another shell.
-The watcher reads artifacts as they're written to disk, so it works whether the run is happening in a parent terminal, a tmux pane, a CI job, or on a remote machine you've rsync'd the session directory from.
+The watcher reads artifacts as they're written to disk, so it works whether the relay shell is open in a parent terminal, a scriptable run is in tmux or CI, or a remote machine has rsync'd the session directory.

 Synopsis